bscoventry/INSight/README.md

 The laser pulser analog in (or similar on other pulsers) should be attached to DAC0 on the DUE and grounds tied together.
 DAC0 has an output range of 0.5 - 2.8V, so voltage dividers on output may need to be added to get output voltages in the desired range.

+# A note on laser use
+This laser, like all lasers, uses high electrical currents and wavelengths which can be damaging to the body.
+Always practice good PPE and high current standards.
+Before use, consult with the institution laser safety officer to ensure the space and preparation is ready for laser use.
+If any questions arise, consult an institutional staff electrical engineer or laser safety officer.
+It is expected that laser safety googles which have been rated for the wavelengths used are worn at all times laser is on, or is about to become active.

 # License and Disclamer
 Content is copyright © Open Source Guides authors, released under CC-BY-4.0, which gives you permission to use content for almost any purpose (but does not grant you any trademark permissions), so long as you note the license and give credit.